14 Halloween garden decorating ideas

 If you want to take your front garden to a whole new level of spookiness, we have a range of Halloween decorations that can do just that.
 Here’s some of our frighteningly good decor:

-• Outdoor Inflatables - from ghostly archways to giant pumpkins, most inflatables also include LEDs for an extra touch of fright (and they’ll easily be seen on a dark October night).
+From ghostly archways to giant pumpkins, most inflatables also include LEDs for an extra touch of fright (and they’ll easily be seen on a dark October night).

-• Wreaths - you can take an autumn wreath and add some creepy elements like plastic spiders or fake cobwebs for Halloween night, and simply remove them once the season is over and still have your autumnal decor out September through November.
+You can take an autumn wreath and add some creepy elements like plastic spiders or fake cobwebs for Halloween night, and simply remove them once the season is over and still have your autumnal decor out September through November.

-• Hanging witches and ghosts - if your front garden has a fixture you can hang decorations on, you could add a hanging skeleton ghost or less scary hanging white ghosts.
+If your front garden has a fixture you can hang decorations on, you could add a hanging skeleton ghost or less scary hanging white ghosts.

 Outdoor Halloween lighting